When your employees share company content on social media, it drives more reach, more engagement, and more trust than branded posts ever could.

 To evaluate the impact of employee advocacy on business outcomes, you’ll want to dive into conversion and lead generation metrics.

-Look at website clicks from employee social media posts, click-through rates, and conversions attributed to employee-shared content.
+Look at website clicks from employee social media posts, calculate click-through rates, and conversions attributed to employee-shared content.

 For tracking lead generation, use your CRM.
-If you have any opt-in downloads or forms on your website, add a self attribution field to them, asking where visitors found you.
+If you have any opt-in downloads or forms on your website, add a self-attribution field to them, asking where visitors found you.
 This isn’t the most accurate way to track, but it gives people the opportunity to say they saw your employees posting on LinkedIn, for example.

-I often find that people will mention my colleagues by name if they’ve seen their LinkedIn content, which makes it easy to celebrate their successes and thank them for participating in the program.
+I often find that people will mention my colleagues by name if they’ve seen their LinkedIn content, which makes it easy to celebrate their successes and thank them for participating in the program 🙌

 Advocacy program managers can view website clicks from employee posts at a glance in the DSMN8 analytics suite, and a breakdown of clicks per social channel.
-Your primary social channel for employee advocacy is likely to be LinkedIn, but you may have some colleagues keen to build a presence on X (formerly known as Twitter) or Facebook.
+Your primary social channel for employee advocacy is likely to be LinkedIn, but you may have colleagues who are keen to build a presence on X (formerly known as Twitter) or Facebook.

 So, you’re tracking the reach and engagement of your advocates’ content.
 But how is it actually performing?